wikimedia/WikiContrib/docs/Usage.rst

 Viewing / Updating filters
 ==========================

-You can view the results by following the above process of creatig query, there are also few filters displayed along with the resut.
+You can view the results by following the above process of creating query, there are also few filters displayed along with the resut.
 You can update the current filters, it performs an API request and fetches the results of the user according to the filters you provided.

 There is also an option to reset the filters to the default ones.
 Filters are assosiated to the Query rather than users of the query so if you chanage the filters it will apply to all the users.
 The contributions of all the users are fetched according to the filters you changed!